 Concentrations of TBT and imposex are monitored regularly in few countries, mainly in the more saline parts of the Baltic Sea.
-Monitoring is performed in sediment (Denmark only), mussels and fish liver (several contracting partners but no threshold for fish livers) and Water (Germany, Lithuania and Poland).
+Monitoring is performed in sediment (Denmark, Sweden, Germany, Lithuania), mussels and fish liver (several contracting partners but no threshold for fish livers) and Water (Germany, Lithuania and Poland).
 Imposex is reported by Denmark and Sweden.